sendgrid/smtpapi-nodejs/README.md

 }
 ```

-Install smtpapi-nodejs and its dependencies:
+Install smtpapi_nodejs and its dependencies:

 ```bash
 npm install